-Depending on what is at stake, there are several options available to protect business ideas from being stolen or copied by others.
-If you want to ensure that your business partners or employees do not misappropriate or share important business ideas or information with others, your best bet may be to create a non-disclosure or non-compete agreement that includes certain restrictive covenants in them.
+In the age of instant communication, it’s not easy to protect business ideas.
+Depending on what kind of information is accessible to others, there are several options available to protect business ideas from being stolen or copied by third parties.
+If you want to ensure that your business partners or employees do not misappropriate or share important business ideas or information with others, your best bet may be to create an employment agreement/independent contractor agreement and/or a non-disclosure or non-compete agreement that includes certain confidentiality obligations and restrictive covenants in them.